peta-pico/nanopub-indexer/README.md

 Java 1.7, Maven, MySQL database, PHP, Apache.

-Database layout described below
+The database layout is described below.

-### Run Code at the nanopubs server
+### Run on the Server Side

 To run the preliminary code from the command line
 Make sure a mysql database 'nanopubs' is running